Life As a Medical and Clinical Laboratory Technologist

 - Laboratory Technologist (Lab Tech)

-New jobs are being produced at a rate of 11.5% which is lower than average.
-The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologists by 2026.
+There were about 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016 (in the United States).
+New jobs are being produced at a rate of 11.6% which is above the national average.
+The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologist by 2026.
 Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

-What Tools do Medical and Clinical Laboratory Technologists Use?
+What Tools & Technology do Medical and Clinical Laboratory Technologists Use?

 Below is a list of the types of tools and technologies that Medical and Clinical Laboratory Technologists may use on a daily basis: